Portillo I v IRS

 Summary of Case

-We are presumed innocent until proven guilty, in a criminal case.
-But in a tax case the opposite is true, the IRS has long been presumed to be correct.
-Mr. Portillo changed all of that.
+In a criminal case, we are presumed innocent until proven guilty.
+But in a tax case, the opposite is true, as courts have long presumed the Internal Revenue Service to be correct.
+Ramon Portillo changed all of that.
 Today, the IRS must prove unreported income.

-Mr. Portillo was a 70-year-old house painter.
-He spoke broken English and had an eighth-grade education.
-In 1997 the IRS received a form 1099 claiming Mr. Portillo was paid $17,000 by a contractor.
+Mr. Portillo, a 70-year-old house painter, spoke broken English and achieved only an eighth-grade education.
+In 1997, the IRS received a form 1099 claiming that Mr. Portillo was paid $17,000 by a contractor.

-However the contractor did not have any checks written to Mr. Portillo, no receipts for payments to Mr. Portillo nor any checks to cash with which to pay Mr. Portillo.
-At trial the IRS simply argue it was presumed correct and Mr. Portillo had a burden to overcome that presumption.
-Mr. Portillo argued that the government had no evidence in its file and therefore should not be entitled to receive the presumption that it was correct – having abused that presumption.
+However, the contractor did not possess any checks written to Mr. Portillo, nor receipts for payments to Mr. Portillo, nor checks to cash with which to pay Mr. Portillo.
+At trial, the IRS simply argued that its presumption was correct, and that Mr. Portillo had a burden to overcome that presumption.
+Mr. Portillo argued that the government had no evidence in its file, and therefore should not be entitled to receive the presumption that it was correct, having abused that presumption.

-Congress determined the Portillo case should be codified and it was – in the new statute 26 USC 6201(d) making Mr. Portillo’s case the law of the land.
-The IRS has privately advised that Mr. Portillo’s case saved taxpayers as much as $600 million in that year alone.
-The Service further advised it had to fundamentally change the way it conducts an income audit due to this case and the statute that arose therefrom.
+Congress determined the Portillo case should be codified and it was – in the new statute 26 USC 6201(d) – making Mr. Portillo’s case the law of the land.
+The IRS has since privately advised that Mr. Portillo’s case saved taxpayers as much as $600 million in that year alone.
+The Service further advised it had to fundamentally change the way it conducts an income audit because of this case, and the statute that arose therefrom.

-Today, Taxpayers all over the United States, especially the poor, benefit from the courage and stamina of this elderly, infirm, impoverished and uneducated man who stood up to the IRS and said no – and won.
+Today, taxpayers across the United States, especially the poor, benefit from the courage and stamina of this elderly, infirmed, impoverished and uneducated man who said “no” to the IRS – and won.